 A few empirical studies have identified barriers to online success.
-The most frequent reasons for dropouts in corporate eLearning are, according to Berge [34] citing Frankola [35]: lack of time, lack of preferences; poorly designed course; and substandard or inexperienced instructor.
-In a study of 400 corporate elearners and academic online students, the e-Learning Consortium cited these factors influencing dropout:
+The most frequent reasons for dropouts in corporate eLearning are, according to Berge [34] citing Frankola [35]: lack of time, lack of management oversight, lack of student support; lack of or problem of motivation; individual learning preferences; poorly designed course; and substandard or inexperienced instructor.
+In a study of 400 corporate e-learners and academic online students, the e-Learning Consortium cited these factors influencing drop-out: